Reaction to Britain's new immigration rules

 “This isn’t an ‘Australian points-based system’, which is a meaningless government soundbite.
 It’s a salary threshold system, which will need to have so many exemptions, for the NHS, for social care and many parts of the private sector, that it will be meaningless,” said shadow home secretary Diane Abbott.

-Reporting by James Davey; editing by Guy Faulconbridge
+Reporting by James Davey; editing by Guy Faulconbridge and Toby Chopra